daniil/cs50/notes/tracks/web/javascript.md

 There are multiple other events that we can listen for and handle using event handler functions.
 The event listeners need to be attached to a specific HTML element.

 We can access the element that triggered the event handler by using `this` keyword.
+We can think of `this` as a special variable that contains some kind of context for how a function is called.

 If you want to run a function every number of milliseconds you can use `setInterval` function, that takes a function to run and time in milliseconds of how often you want to run it.